 Residents are not allowed to keep animals or pets in the residences except animals, which are for the aid of a disabled person and these must be registered with the Residences Office prior to moving into the campus accommodation.

 If you wish to have an animal or a pet in your accommodation you would need to consider your off-campus options.
-If you are thinking that you would like to secure a property with Brunel Student Lettings, you are not permitted to have any animal or pet at the property.

 Can I arrive early at my accommodation before the start of my contract?